IncrEdibles: A Voyage through Surprising Edible Plants

 Opens at 10am (last boat ride 1 hour before closing), boating tickets available from kiosk by the pond). £4.50 Adults, £2.50 Kids

-Visitors can stroll over a walkway running across the water to the island, and watch the small rowing boats, decorated to resemble slices of papaya, melon, durian and pear, drift lazily past.
+Visitors can stroll over a walkway running across the water to the island, and watch the small colourful rowing boats, drift lazily past.
 Or they can hire a boat themselves, explore the pond, and enter the secret banana grotto beneath the pineapple (complete with the scent of banana!).

 Sam Bompas from Bompas & Parr says, “A partnership with Kew makes complete sense for us - their concern with the world’s plant life directly provides us with our raw materials of creativity.
 Our design process always starts with a raw ingredient – be it fruit, alcohol, chocolate, or coffee.
 Trace any ingredient back far enough and you get to plants.